Minimally Invasive Surgical Spine Care

 Minimally Invasive Procedures

-In addition to artificial cervical disk replacement and spinal tumor surgery, Spine Center surgeons perform the following procedures:
+In addition to artificial cervical disk replacement and spinal tumor surgery, our spine surgeons perform the following procedures:

 - A minimally invasive approach to remove herniated disk material that places pressure on the spine and/or spinal nerves that travel into the legs.